 - The ability to connect payment methods in a few clicks.

-- Numerous tools that make working with multiple PSPs a piece of cake.
+- Numerous tools and services that make working with multiple PSPs a piece of cake.

 - Sophisticated checkout built with the consumer in mind.